-Most stylish clothing seems to wrinkle when you get it within ten feet of a suitcase, often needs to be dry-cleaned, and isn't practical in hot or humid climates.
+Most stylish clothing seems to wrinkle when you get it within 10 feet of a suitcase, often needs to be dry-cleaned, and isn't practical in hot or humid climates.
 Travel-specific clothing, on the other hand, typically makes you look like you're about to go hiking in the Amazon, covered in zips and pockets and coming in fourteen different shades of brown.

 Because of this, a small company decided to run a Kickstarter campaign to see if they could create something different.
 The end result: Bluffworks Travel Pants.
-They sounded great in theory – wrinkle-free, machine-washable, quick-dry and lightweight, yet still appropriate for the office – but there's nothing quite like a real-world test.
+They sounded great in theory: wrinkle-free, machine-washable, quick-dry and lightweight, yet still appropriate for the office.
+But there's nothing quite like a real-world test.

 I got sent a pair to put through the wringer (pun intended), and here's how they fared.

 Bluffworks pants come in two styles, Original and Chino, in a range of colors.
 The original pants let you choose between regular and relaxed fit – I opted for regular, in charcoal.
 Depending on the version you choose, waist sizing runs from 28-32” to 40”, with 28-36” legs.

 All of the Bluffworks pants have travel-friendly features like a hidden internal pocket at the front, and a larger, zippered pocket at the back.
 They're breathable, 100% polyester other than the nylon pockets, and can be line or tumble-dried.

 I'd been traveling in the South before receiving my pants, a detail that's relevant due to the impact it had on my waistline.
 I'd ordered my usual size, but the pants were a little on the snug side.